dyingg/js-drop-file/README.md

 ## Documentation

-The DropFile class is exposed publicly by the script.
+The DropFile class is exposed publicly by default.

 ```js
 //Start by creating instance of drop file.